Why Europe Does Not Build Skyscrapers?

 For example, London has no less than 50,000 protected buildings and counting.
 Rising each year was automatic age listing.
 The impact constructing a tall building next to them would have on the locality would easily ignite the local not in my backyard movement.

 Additionally, in London, you have something called a protected view.
-There are 14 protected views, including the need to see St Paul’s Cathedral from as far away as Alexandra Palace.
+There are 14 protected views, including the need to see St Paul’s Cathedral as far away as Alexandra Palace.
 Other protected views focus on the Palace of Westminster, Buckingham, etc. London is traversed by no less than 14 huge viewing corridors to famous viewpoints, often to see these five UNESCO World Heritage sites, five cathedrals, six palaces, and three castles.

 Rent prices will go through the roof, and on average middle-class families, apartments get tinier and tinier.
 Eventually, it will become a little.
 So this is one of the reasons why London has the most expensive rental accommodation in Europe, followed by Zurich, Moscow, and Geneva.